Terrance Green

 Office: SZB 3.714D

-Dr. Green has written several opinion editorials on key education topics that have been featured in a variety of popular press venues such as: TIME.com, The Houston Chronicle, Dallas Morning News, Austin American Statesman, Texas Tribune, Detroit Free Press and the McAllen Monitor.
+Dr. Green has written several opinion editorials on key education topics that have been featured in a variety of popular press venues such as: TIME.com, Psychology Today, The Houston Chronicle, Dallas Morning News, Austin American Statesman, Texas Tribune, Detroit Free Press and the McAllen Monitor.

 Dr. Green earned a Ph.D. in Educational Leadership & Policy Analysis from the University of Wisconsin-Madison and a B.S. in Biology Education from Kentucky State University, a Historically Black College & University (HBCU).
 Prior to earning his doctorate, he was a high school science teacher.